pingcap/docs/faq/deploy-and-maintain-faq.md

 #### What is the main reason of TiDB TiClient type?

- The indicator TiClient Region Error describes the error types and metric indicators that occur when the TiDB-server as a client accesses the TiKV-server through the KV interface to perform data operations, and the TiDB-server operates the Region data in the TiKV-server.
-The error types include not_leader, stale_epoch.
-These errors occur when the TiDB-server manipulates the Region leader data according to its own cache information, the Region leader has migrated, or the current region information of the TiKV and the routing information of the TiDB cache are inconsistent.
-Generally, in this case, TiDB-server will automatically retrieve the latest routing data from PD and redo the previous operation.
+The TiClient Region Error indicator describes the error types and metrics that appear when the TiDB server as a client accesses the TiKV server through the KV interface to perform data operations.
+The error types include `not_leader` and `stale_epoch`.
+These errors occur when the TiDB server manipulates the Region leader data according to its own cache information, the Region leader has migrated, or the current TiKV Region information and the routing information of the TiDB cache are inconsistent.
+Generally, in this case, the TiDB server will automatically retrieve the latest routing data from PD and redo the previous operation.

 #### What's the maximum number of concurrent connections that TiDB supports?